wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 1.3.05.31 =
+Downgraded the WP-Login threat and changed it to an opt-in fix.

 = 1.3.05.14 =
 Fixed a bug in the Add to Whitelist feature so the you do not need to update the definitions after whitelisting a file.